Atoyr/vim-lightgo/README.md

-# vim-smallgo
+# vim-lightgo

 ## About
-vim-smallgo is small go tools
+vim-lightgo is light go tools

 ## Feature
 * `gofmt` to open file.